cayrusa/ShatteredAscension-Rulebook/TwilightImperium_ShatteredAscension_Rulebook.md

 ![Custodians](./Images/Custodians.jpg)

 These two Domain Counters have a different appearance and are sometimes used on some galaxies to protect the Mecatol Rex planet from early attacks.
-They behave exactly like their normal counterparts.
+In general, they behave exatly like their regular counterpart.
+One notable exception is that they prevent their planet from being annexed with the Secondary Ability of the Diplomacy [Strategy Card](#user-content-StrategyCardPicking).
 </div>

 ## Spending Resources and Influence<a name="SpendingResourcesAndInfluence"></a>